fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``or``
     only execute the next function if the previous did not succeed (note: only some functions report failure)

+``pager-show-search``
+    shows the search field if the completions pager is visible.

 ``pager-toggle-search``
     toggles the search field if the completions pager is visible; or if used after ``history-pager``, search forwards in time.